Imagining the Other Side of Things: Zafer Şenocak and Hidden Archives

 MGP editor Elizabeth Sun follows up on our recent event with Zafer Şenocak, interrogating the possibilities for resistance that lie in the counter-hegemonic reconstruction of historical narrative.
 On Friday, April 2, we welcomed the widely published Turkish-German author Zafer Şenocak to the second installment of “Archives of Migration: The Power of Fiction in Times of […]

-Generation Mini-Series: Contemporary German Historical Event-Television and the Implications of its Interactive Elements / by Sara F. Hall | TRANSIT
+Generation Mini-Series: Contemporary German Historical Event-Television and the Implications of its Interactive Elements

-Digital Humanities as Translation: Visualizing Franz Rosenzweig’s Archive / by Matthew Handelman | TRANSIT
+Digital Humanities as Translation: Visualizing Franz Rosenzweig’s Archive

-Digital Humanities as Translation: Visualizing Franz Rosenzweig’s Archive Matthew Handelman Download PDF Abstract This article consists of a theoretical framework for and a demonstration of the process of visualizing the finding aid to Franz Rosenzweig’s archive at the University of Kassel, which contains metadata describing documents and letters pertaining to the German-Jewish philosopher, pedagogue, and […]
+Matthew Handelman Download PDF Abstract This article consists of a theoretical framework for and a demonstration of the process of visualizing the finding aid to Franz Rosenzweig’s archive at the University of Kassel, which contains metadata describing documents and letters pertaining to the German-Jewish philosopher, pedagogue, and translator.
+Its main contention is that much of […]

 Multicultural Germany Class: Week 7, Staging Diversity